albertngo1/domodomo/README.md

 #### `$l`

-`$l` is a wrapper that allows the usage of the docpelganger methods.
+`$l` is a wrapper that allows the usage of the DOMODOMO methods.
 It can take in the following as arguments:
 - HTML Element objects
 - strings (classes, id, html)